 - Another episode ended with Klinger opening the jukebox in the Officer's Club and smashing a record.
 He had spent the episode devastated at finding out his ex-wife (who he still had feelings for) was marrying his best friend, and felt he had nothing to go home to.
 He repeatedly played "their song" on the jukebox during the episode and his smashing the record symbolized he had finally gotten over her.

 - The Barney & Friends episode "Practice Makes Music" has a scene where Tina accidentally drops three 45-RPM records onto the ground, and they shatter into many pieces as if they were shellac.
 Barney then uses his magic to restore things, by turning the three destroyed 45s into one large LP!
 "Ta-da!
 Good as new!" he announces, and when the record is played, it switches between the three former discs' tracks in the middle of each song.

-- Averted on Leave It to Beaver in the episode "Dance Contest."
+- A realistic variant is seen on Leave It to Beaver in the episode "Dance Contest."
 Fed up with Theodore and Larry dancing and fooling around to his cha-cha instructional record, Wally attempts to remove it from his phonograph, only he forgot to remove the record changer arm, so he winds up breaking the vinyl LP in half.

 - A running gag on The Goodies was Tim making patriotic speeches with "Land of Hope and Glory" playing.
 At one point, Bill gets fed up with his pontificating and tries to smash the record.
 Apparently, they'd been given a prop record that wouldn't shatter, so (as can be seen in the Hilarious Outtakes) after a few tries Tim snatched it off Bill and tried to break it over his head.

 - The Golden Disc at the end of "Code of Hero" may count.